Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 —William Morris Christmas Baubles

-If you have a love for William Morris’ signature fabrics and wallpaper designs, you can find them on baubles for your treat for a fairly low price.
+If you have a love for William Morris’ signature fabrics and wallpaper designs, you can find them on baubles for your tree at a fairly low price.

 Shopping